iclr-blogposts/2026/_posts/2026-04-27-useful-calibrated-uncertainties.md

 $$

 and choose the threshold $t$ that minimises $\hat R(t)$.
 Since every $t$ corresponds to some posterior threshold $\tau$, any strictly monotone (possibly uncalibrated) mapping of $P(e \mid c)$ is sufficient for learning the optimal binary thresholding rule from validation data. -->
-Thus calibration alone does not tell you whether or not you will be able to make good decisions on individual inputs.
+Thus, calibration alone does not tell you whether or not you will be able to make good decisions on individual inputs.
 As an aside, one might ask, why not define calibration in terms of $P(\text{event}\mid \text{conditions}) = \pi(e,c)$ directly?
-The reason is that this is not typically possible to evaluate in practice as it would require the sampling of multiple $\text{event}$ outcomes for the same $\text{conditions}$.
+The reason is that this is not typically possible to evaluate in practice, as it would require the sampling of multiple $\text{event}$ outcomes for the same $\text{conditions}$.
 For the rain forecasting example, it would be like being able to rewind time and replay the same day over and over to see if it rains or not.

-Now to concretely discuss our examples of selective classification and loan issuance, note that what matters for decision making performance is how well we can order or distinguish different $\text{conditions}$ using $P_{\theta}(e\mid c)$, not the absolute value of the predicted probability.
-Note also that the true conditional distribution $P(e\mid c)$ achieves maximal discrimination as any ambiguity it contains is irreducible.
+Now to concretely discuss our examples of selective classification and loan issuance, we aim to show that what matters for decision making performance is how well we can order or distinguish different $\text{conditions}$ using $P_{\theta}(e\mid c)$, not the absolute value of the predicted probability.
+Note that the true conditional distribution $P(e\mid c)$ achieves maximal discrimination as any ambiguity it contains is irreducible.

 Consider again a binary event $e \in \{0,1\}$ and define the true event probability